Coronavirus (Covid-19) advice

 - Avoid touching your face.

-If you have active acute porphyria or other health complications (whether connected to your porphyrias or not), such as asthma, heart failure, chronic kidney or liver disease, you most likely fall into the category of ‘underlying health conditions‘.
+For most people with porphyria, shielding is not necessary.
+However, if you have active acute porphyria or other health complications (whether connected to your porphyrias or not), such as asthma, heart failure, chronic kidney or liver disease, you may have been identified as clinically extremely vulnerable.
+If you are in this group, you will previously have received a letter from the NHS or from your GP telling you this.
+You may have been advised to shield in the past.
 If you are in this group, you are considered to be vulnerable and must be extremely stringent with social distancing measures to try to protect yourself.

 Please note, this advice is constantly changing and we may not always have the resources to keep this page updated on a daily basis, so please check www.gov.uk for the most up-to-date advice.

-If you are advised to self-isolate, are very worried about going out or decide you’d prefer not to go out at all, there are still plenty of things you can do.
+If you are advised to shield or self-isolate (for example, due to Covid-like symptoms or a member of your household testing positive for Covid-19), are very worried about going out or decide you’d prefer not to go out at all, there are still plenty of things you can do.

 - Stay in touch with people over the phone or online.